 The bus assignment process is as follows:

-•June – Transportation Commitment Forms and payment are due.
-Families inform the district of how their student(s) will be getting to school the following year so the district can plan appropriately for bus routes and pedestrian and vehicle traffic at each school.
-Pay-to-Ride payment is due by date on form.
+- June – Transportation Commitment Forms are due.
+Families inform the district of how their student(s) will be getting to school the following year, so the district can plan appropriately for bus routes and pedestrian and vehicle traffic at each school.

-•End of August – Families receive student bus route information (bus number, stop locations, pick-up and drop-off times).
+- Middle of August – Families receive preliminary bus route information (bus number, stop locations, pick-up and drop-off times).
 Families have the opportunity to contact Transportation if bus stop changes are needed.

-Students may ride a different bus to or from school on a space available basis.
-Please check with the bus driver of the alternate route before planning on sending your child on a different bus.
+Students may ride a different bus to or from school on a space-available basis.
 You must send a signed and dated note with your child saying what bus he/she is to ride and with whom they are to ride.
 The student must then have the note signed by office staff before giving it to the bus driver of the alternate route.

 Transportation by school bus is a privilege, not a right, for an eligible student.
 A student’s eligibility to ride a school bus may be revoked for a violation of school bus safety or conduct policies or for violation of any other law governing student conduct on a school bus.

-- Remain seated until the bus arrives at your stop.
+- Remain seated while the bus is moving.